minprog/webapps/projects/3 pizzaf/content.md

 It's up to you to decide what a "special" pizza means, and to implement it accordingly.
 It could be one particular set of toppings, allowing up to 5 different types of toppings, or something else entirely!

-## How to Submit

-1. Using Git, push your work to GitHub.
-Ask for help if needed!
-9. Submit the link to your project's GitHub repository below (the one with uva-webapps/pizzaf-username).
-10. On (or right after) the date of the deadline, show your working website to one of the staff.